-For employees hired after August 1, 1998, dependent children must be either naturally born or legally adopted children in order to qualify for tuition benefits under either Plan.
+- For employees hired after August 1, 1998, dependent children must be either naturally born or legally adopted children in order to qualify for tuition benefits under this plan

 The purpose of the tuition remission program is to assist College employees in the education of their children who complete secondary school and who shortly thereafter pursue with normal continuity a four-year college or university course of study before assuming the customary responsibilities of adulthood.
 Thus, eligibility of a student beginning his or her undergraduate education under either of these programs is without limitation, beyond that previously enumerated, to the age of twenty-one years.
 After that age the question of eligibility as it relates to each applicant will be decided by the Educational Benefits Committee, consisting of the Vice President for Enrollment and Educational Services, the Executive Vice President and the Provost.
 In reaching their decision, they shall consider the educational objectives of the applicant, the circumstances contributing to the delay in beginning undergraduate work (for

 Staff.
 The parent must be a regular full-time employee and must have completed two years of full-time service at Gettysburg College.

 Children of employees that attend Gettysburg College may study off-campus in an affiliated program and receive the same tuition benefit as if they were in residence at Gettysburg College.
 In order to receive this benefit, the student must have been in residence at Gettysburg College as a full-time matriculated student for at least one year prior to studying globally and be approved by the Center for Global Education to